 Hakomi is a method of relational self-study rooted in mindfulness, nonviolence, and mind-body holism.
 Through the Seattle Hakomi Education Network, I teach Level I workshops that are open to any and all who are interested in discovering ways of relating peacefully to oneself, others, and the world.
 12 CEUs available for therapists, social workers, and massage therapists.

 At this time, I do not accept insurance but

 I am happy to provide you with a superbill if your health plan offers out-of-network reimbursement.

-If you are a new or struggling parent, I am passionate about helping you find inner balance so you can be the parent you want to be.
-Using a combination of inner work and information about attachment and development, we will work to understand your own early experiences and implicit beliefs, creating more freedom for you and providing you with tools to build a strong relationship with your children.
+If you are a new or struggling parent, or are facing a transition in your parenting, I am passionate about helping you find inner balance so you can be the parent you want to be.
+Using a combination of inner work and information about attachment and development, we will work to understand your own early experiences and implicit beliefs, creating more freedom for you and providing you with tools to build a strong and warm relationship with your children.

-I offer a free 20-minute phone consultation to explore the possiblity of working together.
+I offer a free 20-minute phone consultation to explore the possibility of working together.
 Please contact me to learn more.
 I look forward to hearing from you!

 206-929-2363 | 206-267-0406 fax